Queen Wŏn'gyŏng

-Queen Wŏn'gyŏng (6 August 1365 – 27 August 1420) of the Yeoheung Min clan, was the primary wife of King Taejong of Joseon, and the mother of Sejong the Great.

-She was queen consort of Joseon from 1400, and was honored as Consort Chŏng until her husband became king emeritus in 1418 after which she was honoured as Queen Dowager Hudŏk.
+Queen Wŏn'gyŏng (6 August 1365 – 27 August 1420) of the Yeoheung Min clan, was the wife of King Taejong, the third monarch of Joseon, and the mother of Sejong the Great.
+Known as Queen Chŏng during her tenure, she was queen of Joseon from 1400 until her husband's abdication in 1418.
+She was then styled as Queen Dowager Hudŏk during the reign of her son, King Sejong.